SafeMoon Price Reaches $0.0000 on Exchanges (SAFEMOON)

 SafeMoon launched on Mar.
 8, 2021.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as SafeMoon directly using U.S. dollars.
-Investors seeking to acquire SafeMoon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as SafeMoon directly using US dollars.
+Investors seeking to trade SafeMoon should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SafeMoon using one of the exchanges listed above.

 Receive News & Updates for SafeMoon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SafeMoon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.